analogdevicesinc/doctools/docs/install.rst

 How to do a release install, and a development install of Doctools.

-Guarantee to work with Python newer than 3.8 and distros released on or after 20H1 (e.g. Ubuntu 20.04 LTS).
+Guaranteed to work with Python 3.8 or newer and distributions released on or after 20H1 (e.g., Ubuntu 20.04 LTS).

 .. _release-install: